-In doing so, the participants in Social work and migration are involved in several activities related to research, teaching and collaboration with researchers/research groups, in both national and international contexts as well as local communities and NGOs.
+Researchers in Social Work and Migration are involved in several activities related to research, teaching, debate and collaboration with other researchers/research groups, in national and international contexts as well as in local and civil society.

 Project: A worthy reception?
 Social work with of refugees and migrants.
 Asylum reception is characterized by rapidly changing conditions as well as by a complex structure of receiving actors and…